Skip to content

 An abstract base class for all unitary quantum gates, which transform an input state in a reversible way.

-$ U \in \mathcal{H}^{d_1 \times \dots \times d_w \times d_1 \times \dots \times d_w}$
+$U \in \mathcal{H}^{d_1 \times \dots \times d_w \times d_1 \times \dots \times d_w}$

-and $w=$ `len(wires)` and $d$ is assigned at compile time.
+where $w$ = `len(wires)` and $d$ is assigned at compile time.

 """